LoYuk/RPG/README.md

 Enter: use space key

 If you want to know more about the story behind, you can check out the game demo powerpoint(in chinese)

+ps: If you have encountered some bugs, you can skip the scene by pressing escape key